claudecodeguide.dev

 npm install -g @anthropic-ai/claude-code

-It will download and install Claude Code globally on your machine.
-You should see some progress text scroll by, and then it will finish.
+downloads and installs Claude Code globally.
+You'll see progress text scroll by, then it stops.

 Troubleshooting on Mac

-"npm: command not found" means Node.js isn't installed yet.
-Either download it from nodejs.org or, if you use Homebrew, run:
+"npm: command not found" means Node.js isn't installed.
+Download from nodejs.org or, if you use :

 brew install node